 ParentPay is a secure system which offers you, as parents, the freedom to make payments whenever you wish.
-ParentPay is used to make payments for school meals, trips, and school supplies.
+ParentPay is used to make payments for school meals, visits, and school supplies.
 For your convenience, there is an app which can be downloaded for your mobile phone.
 You will be sent further information containing details on how to activate your ParentPay account or transfer the primary school account to Holy Cross.
-Support on this matter will be available directly through school.